 5.SECTION SPACE TO CREATE STATIONS FOR SLEEPING, DIAPERING AND FEEDING

 So how do you determine the best nursery layout for your space?
 Take into account the floor plan you've made and section it off into the three stations that ought to go in a nursery-sleeping, feeding, and nursing.
 Find a flow that works seamlessly for your space.

 Again use the same floorplan to help you decide how to position the nursery furniture.
 Before making commitments, make sure the nursery furniture fits in the space.
 Use a paper template of the nursery furniture with the floor plan you've sketched.

 7.START WITH THE CRIB

 When finalizing the nursery furniture placement, start with the crib.
-Most of the time, it goes in the main wall, considering the size and importance.
+Most of the time, it goes against the main wall, considering the size and importance.
 That wall also becomes a focal point and a wall to make quite a statement.
-When placing the crib, it should not block any windows.
+When placing the crib be sure not to block any windows.

 8.PLACE THE DRESSER/ CHANGING TABLE

 Yet another essential station is the diapering station with a dresser or changing table.
 Place the nursery dresser where it's easily accessible for diaper changes and preferably close to a nursery closet if you have one.

 The best nursery layout depends on the space and the convenience it affords.
 The ideal placement for a nursing nook comprising a nursery chair, ottoman, and a side table is a nook, alcove, or corner close to the crib.